 Information from: Japanese Meteorological Agency

 Where to Find News on Typhoons

-If a typhoon forms, from Japan or over distant parts of the seas, the potential path of the typhoon will be plotted and broadcast over the TV and radio.
+If a typhoon forms, from Japan or over distant parts of the seas, the potential path of the typhoon will be plotted and shown over the TV and radio on major news networks.
 Before departing for Japan and during your stay here, it is a good idea to keep an eye on the weather forecasts being broadcast.